datafields-team/bit_science/README.md

 # bit_science
-simulations, machine learning, modeling for alt coins
+simulations, machine learning, modeling for stocks and crypto coins

+USAGE: python menu.py

 workflow modules:

-data collector

-preprocessor

-cnn 1

-cnn 2

-cnn 3

-storage

-controller
+data scraper - will use coinmarketcap to generate crypto data data scraper - todo use googlefinance to scrape ticker symbol data

+preprocessor - will format candlestick charts to numpy arrays

+CNN - build and train a convolutional neural net on image data

+storage - storage of outputs and temp models

+controller - menu board for interactive use